pmeredit/mongo/src/mongo/db/modules/enterprise/docs/fle/fle_range.md

 -   sparsity = 3 - every 2nd and 3rd level skipped
 -   sparsity = 4 - every 2nd, 3rd, and 4th levels skipped

+### Trim factor

+The number of edges generated for each record can be further reduced by trimming off top-level edges.
+When we don't trim at all, every value will generate the `root` edge, and including this edge in every insert causes write conflicts when we are performing multiple inserts simultaneously, which can cause drastic slowdowns.
+However, the `root` edge is only queried when we are running a range query that would hit every record in the collection, which is not a use case for range.
+Edges which are close to the root level run into this problem as well, but not in as drastic a way, and they are much more likely to be queried than the `root` edge.
+Depending on how large queries are expected to be, it may be worthwhile to trim these high-level edges as well.

+The trim factor makes it possible to trim a variable number of top-level edges when inserting, and to query correctly against such a trimmed hypergraph.
+Trim factor is represented as a number from 0 to the number of bits needed to represent the entire domain, where:

+-   trim factor = 0 - all levels stored
+-   trim factor = 1 - root skipped
+-   trim factor = 2 - root and level below the root skipped ...

+When trim factor and sparsity are combined, trim factor is applied first, and then sparsity is applied.
+Note that even when trim factor is non-zero, sparsity still counts from the root level -- for example, if trim factor = 1, sparsity = 2, the root level is skipped due to trim factor, and the level just under the root is skipped due to sparsity.

 ## minCover

 Through the use of the hypergraph, range query can effectively be reduced to a set of equality queries.